Schools: How To Book and FAQs

 Do you cater for Special Educational Needs groups?

 Yes, we do!
-We have several SEN groups who regularly visit throughout the year.
-We generally suggest you book a self–guided visit and enjoy the many activities set out by the Farm Park, but there is an option to book a ‘Farmer Tour’ giving you an hour with one of our qualified team, click here for more information.
+We have several SEND groups who regularly visit throughout the year.
+We generally suggest you book a self–guided visit and enjoy the many activities set out by the Farm Park, but there is an option to book a ‘Farmer Tour’ giving you an hour with one of our qualified team.
+To see our full accessibility guide click here.

 Do you offer visits for home schooled children?